-West Michigan Community Mental Health shall offer a post-exposure evaluation and follow-up to each employee who experiences an exposure related incident.
-This evaluation and follow-up shall be at no cost to the employee.

-Following are procedures that shall be implemented when an employee is involved in an exposure related incident:

-1. The individual applying first aid shall milk the puncture site to expel blood

-(squeeze the blood out of the wound) and cleanse the wound with soap and water.

-- 2. The involved employee and/or program coordinator/manager shall immediately contact the Medical Director or Infection Control RN and the Safety Officer, complete a Critical Incident Report (WMCMH Form #EC001) and submit it to Human Resources and a copy to the Safety Officer within 24 hours. - 3.
-Upon receiving the copy of the Critical Incident Report, the Safety Officer shall follow-up with Human Resources and the Medical Director to ensure that the employee sought appropriate medical treatment, if necessary. - 4.
-The Medical Director or Infection Control RN shall make arrangements to have the source individual's blood tested at the appropriate County Health Department for HIV and HBV after obtaining his/her consent or consent from his/her parent or legal guardian (WMCMH From # 471).
-If a consumer is the "source individual" his/her case holder shall be responsible for obtaining the consent.
-If consent cannot be obtained, this shall be documented on the consent form by the employee obtaining the consent. - 4.1 The source individual shall receive pre and post-test counseling when he/she is tested for HIV. - 4.2 If the source individual is already known to be infected with HIV or HBV, it is not necessary to retest. - 4.3 Results of the source individual's testing shall be kept confidential. - 5.
-The Medical Director or his/her designee shall make arrangements through WMCMH Human Resources to have the exposed employee's blood tested for HBV and HIV serologic status at an approved occupational health provider.
+- A. West Michigan Community Mental Health shall offer a post-exposure evaluation and follow-up to each employee who experiences an exposure related incident.
+This evaluation and follow-up shall be at no cost to the employee. - 1.
+Following are procedures that shall be implemented when an employee is involved in an exposure related incident: - 1.1 The individual applying first aid shall milk the puncture site to expel blood (squeeze the blood out of the wound) and cleanse the wound with soap and water. - 1.2 The involved employee and/or program coordinator/manager shall immediately contact the Medical Director or Director of Health Home Coordination and the Safety Officer, complete a Critical Incident Report (WMCMH Form #EC001) and submit it to the designated member of the Service Enhancement Team and a copy to the Safety Officer within 24 hours. - 1.3 Upon receiving the copy of the Critical Incident Report, the Safety Officer shall follow-up with the Medical Director to ensure that the employee sought appropriate medical treatment, if necessary. - 1.4 The Medical Director or Director of Health Home Coordination shall make arrangements to have the source individual's blood tested at the appropriate County Health Department for HIV and HBV after obtaining his/her consent or consent from his/her parent or legal guardian (WMCMH From # 471).
+If a consumer is the "source individual" his/her Care Services Manager shall be responsible for obtaining the consent.
+If consent cannot be obtained this shall be documented on the consent form by the employee obtaining the consent. - 1.4.1 The source individual shall receive pre and post-test counseling when he/she is tested for HIV. - 1.4.2 If the source individual is already known to be infected with HIV or HBV, it is not necessary to retest. - 1.4.3 Results of the source individual's testing shall be kept confidential. - 1.5 The Medical Director or his/her designee shall make arrangements through WMCMH Human Resources to have the exposed employee's blood tested for HBV and HIV serologic status at the Precision Medical and Occupational

+Health, Memorial Family Care Center of Hart, Baldwin Family Health Care Clinic or the appropriate County Health Department.
 If in the event the exposure incident occurs after hours, the CMH employee shall seek treatment through the emergency room.